irahbt/simple-sourdough/README.md

 ![Colour Scheme](./static/images/readme-images/colour-scheme.png)

-- Colour was used minimullay in order to not detract from the content.
+- Colour was used minimally in order to not detract from the content.
 - Bootstrap colours were used on icons in toasts to signal different responses:
     - Success = BS Success
     - Info = BS Info